 One is reminded at every corner that this is Gurkha land.
 They are the main political force here and they are insisting on a separate state.
 The compromise that was decided upon in 1988 granted them a large amount of autonomy from the state government but they want full secession.
 There are slogans and their green, white and yellow colours on every wall.
 There was a huge peaceful march here yesterday.

 It is now my 3rd day here and unfortunately yesterday I skidded on the tiled, wet floor of the bathroom and had a very HARD fall on my back.
 It totally squeezed the breath out of me and took me ages to be able to get up.
 I was afraid that I had really done some damage, it is very painful but did get an x ray at the hospital here and there does not seem to be anything broken.
 I’m lucky that it was not my headJ It is still hard to get a deep breath and the back is not good but it will probably improve and I am lying a bit low.
 I did take a trip on the famous Darjeeling Himalayan Railway’s Toy Train, a two hour jaunt up to a high point but it was again misty so no views.
-It is listed as a World Heritage site It is a steam train and has been running since 1881, the tracks are only 2 ft wide and they run right through the streets and the traffic.
-See photo.
+It is listed as a World Heritage site It is a steam train and has been running since 1881, the tracks are only 2 ft wide

 The mist continued for the whole week unfortunately as the views here are said to be just splendid.
 I took nice walks up to the Japanese peace Pagoda, they have erected them in many cities, always on a height like the one I walked to in Pokkara.